 Strategic innovation in health care, for today and tomorrow.

-More than 1,800 clinicians work at Cerner to help design the most optimal technology solutions and workflows for our clients.
-Many started their careers in patient care and understand the need to enhance the health care experience for patients and families.
-To them, their work at Cerner is an extension of their ultimate goal -- quality, patient-centered health care delivery.
+Cerner clinicians help design the most optimal technology solutions and workflows for our clients.
+Many started their careers in patient care, so they understand the need to enhance the health care experience for patients and their families.
+At Cerner, they’ve come to realize their work as an extension of their ultimate goal – quality, patient-centered health care delivery.

 First Hand Foundation

 In 1995, Cerner founded the First Hand Foundation to directly fund health-related needs for individual children when insurance and other financial resources have been exhausted.
 Serving as the primary philanthropic organization supported by Cerner and its associates, company funding (as well as investment income) covers all administrative costs of the foundation.
 This allows 100 percent of donations from associates and private donors to directly impact the health of a child.

 To date, First Hand has impacted more than 164,000 lives in 83 different countries.
 More than $21 million has been distributed since First Hand’s inception.
 For more information, please visit the First Hand Foundation website.